No Guarantor Loans for People with Bad Credit

 If you default on a guarantor loan, your guarantor becomes liable for the balance of what's left on your loan.
 They may be asked to pay it back in instalments or, depending on the lender's terms and conditions, the entire balance might be repayable on demand.

-Applications for guarantor loans are often supported by a friend or family member under the age of 75.
+Applications are often supported by a friend or family member under the age of 75.

 What if you default on a loan without a guarantor?